 The best place to start your trip?
 With an awesome rental from Outdoorsy.

 Finger Lakes Region in New York State

-Lighthouses, maple syrup, and tiny towns are not the only reasons to visit the country’s second smallest state.
-New England is a nature lovers paradise in the summer months, when the weather is just right, and RV adventurers will find lots of fun things to do in Vermont.
-The Champlain lake area is home to the Arnold Zlotoff Tool Museum, Z-Motorsports Collection, Apple Island Annual Car Show, Strawberry Festival and a weekly Farmers Market.
+Lighthouses, maple syrup, and tiny towns are not the only reasons to visit the country’s second-smallest state.
+New England is a nature lover’s paradise in the summer months when the weather is just right, and RV adventurers will find plenty of fun things to do in Vermont.
+The Champlain Lake area is home to the Arnold Zlotoff Tool Museum, Z-Motorsports Collection, Apple Island Annual Car Show, Strawberry Festival, and a weekly Farmers Market.

 Camp along Lake Michigan

 The shores of Lake Michigan are home to several State Parks, perfect for camping and exploring this summer.
 P.J.
 Hoffmaster State Park, located five miles north of Grand Haven in the state of Michigan, has a wooded campground, located with easy access to hiking trails.
 We love Dune Climb Stairway, which takes you nearly 200 steps up a massive dune—don’t worry, you’ll be rewarded with panoramic views at the top, making the climb totally worth the effort.
 Kids will love a visit to the Gillette Sand Dune Visitor Center, where they can learn about bats and owls, outdoor skills, and the sand dunes in the area.
 Get involved and participate in one of the visitor center’s weekly nature programs, ideal for families.